UPDATED 05-11-2019 | WRITTEN BY MOLLY

 If you want to keep you Shih Tzu in show room condition, plan on spending hours maintaining them.

 Shih Tzu show dogs are usually bathed weekly.
-And takes hours each day brushing their long flowing locks to keep it in perfect condition.
+It can take hours each day brushing their long flowing locks to keep it in perfect condition.

 If you plan on having a Shih Tzu as a companion only, bathing them every 3 to 4 weeks are generally fine.